NVLink

 NVLink is a wire-based serial multi-lane near-range communications link developed by Nvidia.
-Unlike PCI Express, a device can consist of multiple NVLinks, and devices use mesh networking to communicate instead of a central hub.
+Unlike PCI Express, a device can consist of multiple NVLinks, and devices can use mesh networking to communicate instead of a central hub/switch.
 The protocol was first announced in March 2014 and uses a proprietary high-speed signaling interconnect (NVHS).

+For small numbers of GPUs, the NVLink lanes on a single device is sufficient for an all-to-all mesh connectivity.
+To accommodate higher GPU counts, NVLink since 2018 use a packet-switched architecture, where a central switch can serve up to 32 two-lane ports.
+The NVSwitch for NVLink 4.0 can produce some simple computation of its own (e.g. sum, broadcast) to reduce the need for communication thanks to the "SHARP" accelerator.

 Principle

-NVLink is a wire-based communications protocol for near-range semiconductor communications developed by Nvidia that can be used for data and control code transfers in processor systems between CPUs and GPUs and solely between GPUs.
-NVLink specifies a point-to-point connection with data rates of 20, 25 and 50 Gbit/s (v1.0/v2.0/v3.0 resp.) per differential pair.
-Eight differential pairs form a "sub-link" and two "sub-links", one for each direction, form a "link".
-The total data rate for a sub-link is 25 GByte/s and the total data rate for a link is 50 GByte/s.
+NVLink is developed by Nvidia for data and control code transfers in processor systems between CPUs and GPUs and solely between GPUs.
+NVLink specifies a point-to-point connection with data rates of 20, 25 and 50 Gbit/s (v1.0/v2.0/v3.0+ resp.) per differential pair.
+For NVLink 1.0 and 2.0 eight differential pairs form a "sub-link" and two "sub-links", one for each direction, form a "link".
+Starting from NVlink 3.0 only four differential pairs form a "sub-link".
+For NVLink 2.0 and higher the total data rate for a sub-link is 25 GB/s and the total data rate for a link is 50 GB/s.
 Each V100 GPU supports up to six links.
-Thus, each GPU is capable of supporting up to 300 GByte/s in total bi-directional bandwidth.
+Thus, each GPU is capable of supporting up to 300 GB/s in total bi-directional bandwidth.
 NVLink products introduced to date focus on the high-performance application space.
 Announced May 14, 2020, NVLink 3.0 increases the data rate per differential pair from 25 Gbit/s to 50 Gbit/s while halving the number of pairs per NVLink from 8 to 4.
-With 12 links for an Ampere-based A100 GPU this brings the total bandwidth to 600 GB/sec.
-Hopper has 18 NVLink 4.0 links enabling a total of 900 GB/sec bandwidth.
+With 12 links for an Ampere-based A100 GPU this brings the total bandwidth to 600 GB/s.
+Hopper has 18 NVLink 4.0 links enabling a total of 900 GB/s bandwidth.
+Thus NVLink 2.0, 3.0 and 4.0 all have a 50 GB/s per bidirectional link, and have 6, 12 and 18 links correspondingly.